CrimsonVelka/DiffusionDesignWorks/docs/udw/udwmodel.md

 !!! abstract
     * Lord El-Melloi II Case Files (TV – Studio Troyca)
-    * *and additional miscellaneous non-animation frame data not from danbooru*
+    * *and additional miscellaneous non-animation data*

 Dataset was created by running Blu-ray rips of the listed content through ffmpeg as part of the aid of [Anime Screenshot Pipeline](https://github.com/cyber-meow/anime_screenshot_pipeline) on Github back in February of 2023.